learn-co-students/debugging-with-pry-v-000/README.md

 Pry is far more flexible than IRB.
 Once you install the Pry library (via the Pry gem—we'll walk through installation in a bit), you can use the following line `binding.pry` anywhere in your code.

+#### Wait... what's `binding`?

+Binding is a built in ruby class whoes objects can encapsulate the context of your current scope (variables, methods etc.), and retain them for use outside of that context.

+Calling `binding.pry` is essentially 'prying' into the current binding or context of code, from outside your file.

-That line will get interpreted at runtime (as your program is executed).
+So when you place the line `binding.pry` in your code, that line will get interpreted at runtime (as your program is executed).
 When the interpreter hits that line, your program will actually *freeze* and your terminal will turn into a REPL that exists right in the middle of your program, wherever you added the `binding.pry` line.

 Let's take a look.
 In this repository, you'll see a file called `pry_is_awesome.rb`.